ellementul/UIGameGrid/README.md

 # UIGameGrid

 ## Description
-Grid for postion of box.
+Grid for postion of boxes.

 Minimal side of grid is base side.

-Base side can be 20 cells or 30 cells of lenght
+Base side can be 20 cells or 30 cells of lenght.

 Each side of box has fixed distance from side of window.

-Distance has to be Integer type
+Distance has to be Integer type.

-Negative distance from opposite side
+Negative distance from opposite side.

 Example:

     Left: 5 = 5 cells from left side of window for left side of box

     Left: -5 = 5 cells from right side of window for left side of box

+With "Centred" option you can use only positive distance.

 ## Use
 ### Create grid
 ```js